|

 “No, Gene.
 I didn’t make a Hellpact, and it’s ludicrous to think I come from a daemon lineage.
 The keyword there is ‘recommended.’”

 “That’s not what I was focusing on, but it’s good to know.
-But the real keyword of the passage is ‘existence.’
+The real keyword of the passage is ‘existence.’
 Have you wondered why you received a hellhound as a companion?”

 I smiled at Hellie, and she shared a lazy smile.
 I’m sure our discussion had utterly lost her.